Pit olives carefully or expect a hefty dentist's bill. It is a simple-procedure but must be done diligently or you will suffer.

-The food processing industry ruins olives just like they spoil pecans and most foods.
+The food-processing industry ruins olives just like they spoil pecans and most foods.
 Going back to basics does take time, and a little effort, but the benefits are vast.

-Very important, place the pit in the glass and then pop the olive into your mouth, or a bowl where you might be making olive pâté.
-Jup, European spelling is interesting, not so?
+Very important, place the pit in the glass and then pop the olive into a bowl where you might be making pâté, for example.
+European-spelling is interesting, not so?

-Pit olives is a very basic procedure that every single person in the Mediterranean can do and, we either learn it, or suffer from a cracked tooth.
+Pit olives is a very basic procedure that every single person in the Mediterranean can do and, we either learn it, or suffer from a cracked-tooth.

 Use the glass to gently crush the olive and squeeze out the pit.

-Ten olives and the same number of pits.
+Ten-olives and the same number of pits.

-Are you also too idle to pit olives, bake your own bread and shell pecan nuts?
-Alas, you'll pay the price.
-Plan on lots of visits to the doctor and pharmacist.
+Are you also too idle to pit olives, bake your own bread and shell pecan-nuts?
+Alas, you will pay the price.
+Plan on committing even more time for lots of visits to the doctor and pharmacist.
 A life without medication is a beauty to behold; believe you me, it is possible.

 Tapenade with pitted olives may not look like much, but just you wait until you taste it.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,